Optimal Power Flow

 • verbose: Controls the output display, ranging from silent mode (0) to detailed output (3).

-Additionally, users can modify variable names used for printing and writing through the keywords magnitude, angle, active, and reactive.
+Additionally, users can modify the variable names used for printing and writing by setting the keywords for the variables magnitude, angle, active, and reactive, as well as the helper variables actwise and reactwise.
 For instance, users can choose magnitude = "V" and angle = "θ" to display equations in a more readable format.

 Updates